How To Watch Biden’s First State Of The Union Address To Congress – The Hamden Journal

 President Joe Biden will deliver his first State of the Union address to Congress on Tuesday, March 1, 2022 at 9 p.m.
 ET/ 6 p.m.
 PT.
 The speech comes as Biden — and the nation — face a host of generational crises including a burgeoning war in Ukraine, an ever-shifting pandemic and the overarching threat of climate change.
 It will mark Biden’s second address to a joint session of Congress.

+ABC’s David Muir will lead the network’s coverage from Washington, D.C., with ABC News’ political team, including Linsey Davis, Cecilia Vega, Jonathan Karl, Martha Raddatz, Pierre Thomas, Chris Christie and Donna Brazile.
+Correspondents will also report during on ABC News Live.
+Leading up to the speech, on Tuesday Muir will anchor a special edition of World News Tonight.
+Coverage will be available throughout the day on streaming at ABC News Live, ABC News Digital, FiveThirtyEight, Nightline, Good Morning America, GMA3: What You Need to Know, ABC Audio and ABC NewsOne.
+Full live coverage of the State of the Union begins on the ABC broadcast flagship at 8 p.m.
+ET .

 CBS will deliver coverage and analysis of President Joe Biden’s first State of the Union address and the Republican response across all platforms.
 Primetime coverage includes a CBS News Special Report on the CBS flagship network from 9-11 p.m.
 ET.
 The special report will be led by CBS Evening News anchor Norah O’Donnell.
 Alternately, the CBS News Streaming Network will feature coverage beginning at 7 a.m.
 ET.
-CBS News’ coverage on all platforms, including NBC News Now and will include extensive reporting and analysis before and after the speech, in addition to reporting from correspondents in D.C.
+CBS News’ coverage on all platforms will include extensive reporting and analysis before and after the speech, in addition to reporting from correspondents in D.C.

+CNN will air special coverage of Biden’s speech and the Republican Response starting at 8 p.m.
+ET on Tuesday.
+Jake Tapper will lead the coverage with pre-and post-speech analysis from Dana Bash and Abby Phillip.
+Wolf Blitzer will provide coverage live from near the White House.
+CNN Political Director David Chalian, David Axelrod, Laura Barrón López, Gloria Borger and Evan Osnos provide coverage from the analysts’ desk.
+CNN’s Facts First team of reporters will be live fact-checking.
+CNN’s Mark Preston and reporter Eva McKend will take over late-night coverage, along with a group of commentators.
+The network’s coverage of the address and the response will stream live, without log-in, on CNN.com and across mobile devices via the outlet’s apps from 8 p.m.
+PT–12 a.m.
+ET, Tuesday.

 CSPAN will have live coverage of President Biden’s address beginning at 8 p.m ET.
-The speech itself will be available on C-SPAN, C-SPAN Radio, C-SPAN.org and the FREE C-SPAN Now app.
+The speech itself will be available on C-SPAN, C-SPAN Radio, C-SPAN.org and free C-SPAN Now app.
 The Republican response will also be available live on the C-SPAN networks following Biden’s address.
-C-SPAN will also feature viewer reaction.
+The outlet will also feature viewer reaction.

 Fox’s broadcast network will feature FNC’s John Roberts anchoring separate live coverage beginning at 9 p.m.
 ET.
 Analysis will be provided by Fox News host and former Congressman Trey Gowdy (R-SC) as well as Fox News contributor and former Obama administration official Marie Harf.
 FNC’s Congressional correspondent Aishah Hasnie will provide reports and reaction live from Capitol Hill.